Schiiss/blog/_posts/2025-07-13-a-quick-guide-to-getting-hands-on-with-mcp.md

 ### 🤷‍♂️ Why run MCP on Databricks?

 - **Proximity to Data:** Databricks is often where your most valuable and sensitive data lives.
-By running your MCP server directly on Databricks, you can securely expose tools and APIs that operate right next to your data—minimizing data movement and maximizing performance.
+By running your MCP server directly on Databricks, you can securely expose tools and APIs that operate right next to your data, minimizing data movement and maximizing performance.
-- **Scalability:** Databricks provides a scalable compute environment, so your MCP server can handle anything from quick experiments to production-scale workloads.
 - **Unified Platform:** You can integrate your MCP server with Databricks notebooks, jobs, and workflows, making it easy to orchestrate complex data and AI pipelines.
 - **Security & Governance:** Leverage Databricks' built-in security, access controls, and audit logging to ensure your MCP tools are only accessible to the right users and systems.
 - **Collaboration:** Teams can share and reuse MCP servers as part of Databricks projects, making it easier to standardize and scale best practices across your organization.